-25 (1) If a Member is called to order for words spoken in debate, the words shall be recorded by the Clerk on the request of any Member.
+25 If a Member is called to order for words Members using (1) spoken in debate, the words shall be recorded by the Clerk on the request of any Member.
 Any Member who has used offensive words and does not retract them or explain or apologize to the satisfaction of the Assembly may be censured or dealt with as the Assembly thinks fit.

+offensive words

-Members using offensive words (2) If a Member engages in irrelevance or lengthy repetition of his or her own or other Members' arguments, the Speaker or the Chair may call the attention of the Assembly or the Committee of the Whole, respectively, to the conduct of the Member.
+(2) If a Member engages in irrelevance or Irrelevance or lengthy repetition of his or her own or other Members' arguments, the Speaker or the Chair may call the attention of the Assembly or the Committee of the Whole, respectively, to the conduct of the Member.
 If the Member persists in this conduct, the Speaker or the Chair may direct the Member to stop speaking.
 If the Member continues to speak in the Assembly, the Speaker shall name the Member.
-Irrelevance or repetition (3) A Member may be named by the Speaker for disregarding the authority of the Chair, or for abusing the Rules by persistently and willfully obstructing the business of the Assembly.
-Naming a Member (4) A Member named under Rule 25(2) or (3) shall be suspended from the Assembly for the remainder of the sitting day.
-A motion without notice may be moved to increase the length of the suspension of the named Member and shall be decided without amendment or debate.
-Suspension of a Member